In This Article

 Lightens dark spots: Baobab offers so many potential benefits to the hair, skin, and nails due to the vitamins and minerals it contains.
 "Vitamin C is commonly found in baobab, which helps relieve the skin of dullness and can lighten dark spots," notes Husain.

-Boosts antioxidants: Believe it or not, baobab boasts the highest antioxidant content of all superfoods per serving (even surpassing goji berries and matcha).
+Boosts antioxidants: Believe it or not, baobab boasts some of the highest antioxidant content of all superfoods per serving.
 This, along with its ability to fight free radicals, makes it a perfect ingredient for aging skin.

-Heals dry skin: Baobab’s moisturizing properties have been well-documented in scientific research.
+Heals dry skin: Baobab’s moisturizing properties have been documented in scientific research.
 As a result, body oils and lotions formulated with baobab are the ideal addition to a skincare routine for those looking for a little added moisture.
+"The Baobab seeds, when pressed, produce a beautiful antioxidant-rich golden oil with omega-3, omega-6, and omega-9 fatty acids that aid in locking in moisture even for the driest skin," Kaibae's founders say.

 Promotes a healthy skin barrier: "[Baobab] does contain skin friendly fatty acids such as omega 3, 6, 9 and a handful of vitamins," notes Ho.
 "Due to its omega content, it's considered a great ingredient for maintaining a healthy skin barrier."

-Increases collagen: Not only is baobab rich in antioxidants but it also has an impressive amount of vitamin C, which is known to boost collagen production.
+Increases collagen: Not only is baobab rich in antioxidants but it also has more vitamin C than most other fruits.
 This, paired with the oil's omega fatty acid content, makes baobab a vital substance for radiant, youthful-looking skin.

-Strengthens nails: One of the most impressive benefits of baobab is its ability to heal cracked and dry nails.
-This is because baobab contains high amounts of protein and calcium, which both aid in healing and maintaining strong, healthy nails.
+Strengthens nails: One of the most impressive potential benefits of baobab is its ability to heal cracked and dry nails.
+This is because baobab contains high amounts of protein and calcium, both of which might aid in healing and maintaining strong, healthy nails.

 Nourishes hair: With the exceptional moisturizing and collagen-producing properties of baobab, it should come as no surprise that healthy, silky hair is one of our favorite baobab benefits.
 Baobab oil itself is abundant in vitamin E and antioxidants, which means that it's the perfect antidote for dry scalp and damaged hair.
 "Because baobab contains moisturizing components, such as Omega-3 fatty acids, using it in oil form for your hair can smooth out frizzy, dry hair," says Husain.